 These type of closures are most common where either intelligence has identified a community wide threat of crime and disorder or where, for example, problems are expected with football crowds or demonstrators.
-A Police Superintendent or officer of a higher rank may apply to the Magistrates Court for an Order requiring premises to close for the sale of alcohol for a period not exceeding 24 hours.
+A Police Superintendent or officer of a higher rank may apply to the Magistrates Court for an Order requiring premises in the defined area to close for the sale of alcohol for a period not exceeding 24 hours.